 You get screen-mirroring via Miracast but Toshiba continues to reserve Chromecast for its Android TVs, which aren’t widely available in the UK.
 The UL20 works with Alexa or Google Assistant voice support through an external Echo or Nest Audio smart speaker.
 There is also the addition of Bluetooth, which was omitted from the U29.

 There’s no wide colour gamut for an expanded colour performance, but you do get HDR10, HLG HDR for broadcasts and the more premium Dolby Vision HDR.
 Dolby Vision helps a TV’s tone-mapping with HDR, and is especially useful for budget TVs that can’t hit high brightness levels but can at least render scenes with lower levels of brightness in a more capable manner.

 Game mode measured in at a meandering 33.8ms.
 With Game mode off, the set also measured 33.8ms.
 You wonder what the point of a Game Mode is if there’s no benefit to be had.

-Toshiba UL20 performance – Compromised but a solid performer at this size
+Performance – Compromised but a solid effort at this size

 The UL20 continues where the U29 left off, though at this size it’s not without a number of caveats and compromises.